 The existing lay out and structure of the club is a tribute to the original build.
 A pool office, snack bar, separate male and female locker rooms and restrooms, volleyball, shuffle board, four-square and tether ball courts all surround the large main pool and baby pool.
 The main pool has a low diving board.

-The members of Penn Colonial Swim Club have a strong commitment and responsibility to providing a safe, clean and friendly atmosphere.
+The members of Penn Colonial Swim Club have a strong commitment and responsibility to providing a safe, clean, family oriented and friendly atmosphere.
 Our membership continues to uphold the vision of our founding members to ensure social camaraderie inside and outside Penn Colonial Swim Club.